pulumi/docs/content/blog/copilot-lessons/index.md

 ![Before and After](optimize.png)

-Originally, when a user clicks "Debug with Copilot" on a failed update, we would send a text query to CoPilot like "Analyze this update and explain any errors."
-The LLM then:
+Originally, when a user clicks "Debug with Copilot" on a failed update, we would send a text query to Copilot like "Analyze this update and explain any errors."
+Copilot then:

 1. Determines the user wants to analyze an update
 2. Identifies which API to call
 3. Calls the API
 4. Summarizes the results

 But we already know the user's intent - they clicked a debug button.
 Having the LLM  figure out what the user wants wastes time and money when we already know.
-So, we directly call the analysis API to get the results and use the LLM solely for what it does best: summarizing technical output into clear, actionable explanations.
+So, we can directly call the analysis API to get the results and use the LLM solely for what it does best: summarizing technical output into clear, actionable explanations.

 This is another small win for our "Software Engineering over Prompt Engineering" approach.
 Traditional code handles the predictable parts, while AI focuses on the human-facing explanations.